-Standers and Gait trainers require individualized, patient specific medical justification from the patient’s orthopedic surgeon, neurologist, developmental pediatrician, or physiatrist to determine medical necessity.
-Justification must be submitted for review that includes the patient’s diagnosis, a narrative description with functional criteria for the stander or gait trainer, and any requested non-standard features, including wheels.
-At a minimum, such documentation must include all of the following:
+Standers and Gait trainers require individualized, patient specific medical justification from the individual’s orthopedic surgeon, neurologist, developmental pediatrician, or physiatrist to determine medical necessity.
+Justification must be submitted for review that includes the individual’s diagnosis, a narrative description with functional criteria for the stander or gait trainer, and any requested non-standard features, including wheels.
+At a minimum, such documentation must include all the following:

-E. If nonstandard features are requested (e.g., mobile [wheeled] or multi-positional standing device) an explanation as to why a standard device is inadequate for the particular activity or indication AND that other standard devices have been trialed and found inadequate to meet the patient's needs;
+- If nonstandard features are requested (e.g., mobile [wheeled] or multi-positional standing device) an explanation as to why a standard device is inadequate for the particular activity or indication AND that other standard devices have been trialed and found inadequate to meet the individual's needs;

 When a wheelchair-integrated model is requested, a review is conducted to determine when the last wheelchair was obtained.
 If it is within 2 years, an additional allowance is made only for the basic standing device.